 Providing secrets in this way should require zero application changes, as reading local secrets files is a common, platform-agnostic delivery method.

 The Secrets Provider can be configured to create and write multiple secrets files containing Conjur secrets.
 Each secrets file is configured independently as a group of Kubernetes Pod Annotations, collectively referred to as a "secret group".

 For more information about how to set up this deployment method, see Secrets Provider - init container/sidecar - Push-to-File mode.

 You can convert existing application deployments that push Conjur secrets to Kubernetes Secrets to push to secrets files instead.
 For details, see Convert existing Secrets Provider deployments to Push-to-File.

 When running as a sidecar, the Secrets Provider can support rewriting secrets if their values change.
 These changes might be as a result of secrets rotation or any other updates to the secrets' values.

 For details about secrets rotation, see Secrets rotation.

-For details on how to set up the Secrets Provider to run as a sidecar, see Secrets Provider - Init container/Sidecar - Push-to-File mode.
+For details on how to set up the Secrets Provider to run as a sidecar, see Secrets Provider - init container/sidecar (cert-based authn).